 I’ve pulled a lot of Gs, but have blessedly never experienced GLOC.
 Like all experienced pilots, when my vision started to tunnel I’d ease off on the stick and lower the Gs.
 As long as I controlled the G-onset rate, I could pull 9 Gs with the best of them.
 It’s important to note, though, that in the airplane, you never pull 7 to 9 Gs for more than a second or two.
 In the centrifuge, it lasts a lot longer.
 There, technicians control the G loading and you get whatever they lay on you.
 Unlike flying in an aircraft under your control, you can’t ease off on the stick to reduce Gs, nor can you control onset rate.

-So there I was, starting my second year at Kadena, when my commander went to a conference at Pacific Air Forces headquarters in Honolulu.
+So there I was, starting my second year at Kadena, when my commander was summoned to a conference at Pacific Air Forces headquarters in Honolulu.
 In a conference room full of his peers, they put up a slide showing every centrifuge-delinquent pilot in PACAF.
 There were only two: Lt.
 Col. Paul Woodford and Lt.
 Col. John B______, both at Kadena.
-The very next day our embarrassed boss put John and I on a C-12 to Yokota Air Base in Tokyo.
+The very next day our embarrassed boss had John and I on a C-12 to Yokota Air Base in Tokyo.
 The day after that we were at the USAF/Japanese Air Self Defense Force centrifuge at Tachikawa.

 I was in my mid-40s and John was, I’ll guess, just turning 40.
 By fighter pilot standards we were old men.
 Joining us at Tachikawa for our day of training was a 22-year-old F-16 pilot from Misawa Air Base in northern Japan.
 John and I decided then and there we weren’t going to take a nap no matter how tough it got or how many Gs they laid on us.
 Not in front of that punk-ass kid, we weren’t.
 No effing way.